Originally published at Chrissy Adventures at WordPress

 Don't: Turn on the wrong stove burner element before you remove decorative covers.
 Those things are totally flammable!

-Do: Keep tongs in the kitchen at all times.
-They prove to be most handy to remove burning element (eye) covers if you should forget to remove them.
+Keep tongs in the kitchen at all times.
+They prove to be most handy to

 Don't: Make microwavable macaroni and cheese without adding water.
 It is flammable without water.